-The conservative champion describes the Democrats’ passing of the economic stimulus package and health care reform as “behavior worthy of the Chicago political machine.”
+The conservative champion describes the Democrats’ passing of the economic stimulus package and health-care reform as “behavior worthy of the Chicago political machine.”
 According to Gingrich, most congressmen hadn’t actually read, let alone fully understood, the stimulus bill which amounted to a spending frenzy of $787 billion.
 On health care, he writes, the Democrats “rejected the will of the American people.”

-“Socialist” measures include the creation of czar positions “to micromanage industry”; the proposed regulation of carbon outputs which would enable Washington to control all of the US economy; violating two hundred years of bankrupcy precedent “to take money from bondholders and investors in the auto industry to pay off union allies”; nationalizing student loans; and expanding government mortgage intervention to 90 percent of the housing market.
+“Socialist” measures include the creation of czar positions “to micromanage industry”; the proposed regulation of carbon outputs which would enable Washington to control all of the American economy; violating two hundred years of bankrupcy precedent “to take money from bondholders and investors in the auto industry to pay off union allies”; nationalizing student loans; and expanding government mortgage intervention to 90 percent of the housing market.
 “What is that if not socialism?”

 Thirdly, the current administration is supposedly denying America’s religious heritage.
 “The United States,” writes Gingrich, “was founded as an intensely religious country that believes our rights come from God.”
 He is right to note that the Founding Fathers “forbade the establishment of a national religion to protect individual rights of conscience,” which directly contradicts his claim that they intended to set up an “intensely religious country.”

-Gingrich complains that the president in April 2009 described the United States as “a secular country that is respectful of religious freedom, respectful of rule of law, respectful of freedom,” yet isn’t that the very premise of the constitution?
+Gingrich complains that the president in April 2009 described the United States as “a secular country that is respectful of religious freedom, respectful of rule of law, respectful of freedom,” yet isn’t that the very premise of the Constitution?

 The separation of church and state is one of the monumental accomplishments of modern political thought; one that was pioneered by the American Founding Fathers.
 Many Americans may be deeply spiritual people but their rights are derived not from God but from nature.
 If it were otherwise, the United States would be a theocracy, not a republic.